Blue (The Mission album): Background

 Contractually obliged to record another album Wayne Hussey began to demo songs for the sixth regular studio album in December 1995.
 He rented a small apartment in the city of Bath where the bulk of the material was written.
 Unlike previous occasions, a set period of recording was set aside and the band had strictly two weeks of recording scheduled.
-With the sessions concluded Hussey travelled to New York City where he compiled the album together with Mark Saunders.
+With the sessions concluded Hussey travelled to New York City where he compiled the album together with music producer Mark Saunders.
 The song "Evermore and Again" is a re-recording of "Forevermore" a B-side of the "Beyond the Pale" single.
 During the subsequent 'Tour '96' Hussey announced that the band was to be dissolved.
 The album was re-released in 2011 with two bonus tracks "Perfect Sunrise" and "Coming Home (God-like version)".